Recent Schwab Settlement Highlights Need For Diligent Transition Planning

 From the Desk of Jim Eccleston at Eccleston Law LLC:

-Charles Schwab and former advisor Peter Pavlakis have reached a settlement in which the advisor has agreed to refrain from soliciting clients he developed over the course of 19 years with Schwab.
+Charles Schwab and a former advisor have reached a settlement in which the advisor has agreed to refrain from soliciting clients he developed over 19 years with Schwab.
 The non-solicitation agreement is to last until August 2021.
 Under the settlement agreement, the advisor also is required to return any records he may have obtained.

 An interesting concession by the advisor is that he also has agreed to return information recreated utilizing his memory.